 The signalized CTH A intersection with Capitol Drive was built in 1992.
 The intersection is located about one-fourth mile south of USH 41.
 Exhibit A-4 shows the lane configuration at the intersection.
-Using rough assumptions of traffic movements, indicate that about 16,000 vehicles on CTH A should put the intersection at its capacity.
-(Level of Service "F").
-Using 16,000 vehicles per day as the capacity of CTH A south of USH 41, this segment of CTH A would reach capacity in the year 2017.
+Using rough assumptions of traffic movements indicates that about 14,300 vehicles on CTH A should put the intersection at its capacity (Level of Service "F").
+Using 14,300 vehicles per day as the capacity of CTH A south of USH 41, this segment of CTH A would reach capacity in the year 2001.